- Species:Phocoena phocoena (Linnaeus, 1758)

 Natural History & Ecology

 Harbour porpoises reach sexual maturity at an age of 3 to 6 years, and at body lengths of about 1.35 metre in males and 1.45 metres in females.
 Mating occurs in the summer and the gestation period is one year or less.
 Subsequently births are typically in summer, and have been recorded between May and August (with a strong peak in June) around the British Isles.
 The period of lactation is uncertain, but it is thought to occur for around 8 months as females calve every 1 to 2 years.

 They appear to feed upon a variety of fish and cephalopod species; the diet varying with location and availability of prey items accordingly.
 Prey species may include herring, mackerel, sprat, pollack, hake, sardines, sandeel, squid, octopus, crustaceans, molluscs and even polychaete worms.

 Studies of harbour porpoises in Scotland and west Wales have indicated that foraging is closely related to tidal cycle.
 It is suggested that pelagic shoaling fish (such as sandeels, whiting and herring) become concentrated in the tidal race and that the channels are used by the porpoises to herd and catch these prey items.

 The species usually hunts alone or in small groups, but may form loose aggregations if there is a large amount of food (despite still tending to feed semi-independently).
-Because of its large surface area to mass ratio, the dimunitive harbour porpoise must consume up to 10% of its body weight per day to survive in the cold temperate waters of the North Sea.
+Because of its large surface area to mass ratio, the diminutive harbour porpoise must consume up to 5% of its body weight per day just to survive in the cold temperate waters of the North Sea.